damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 For more insights into our vision on Continuous Integration and Continuous Deployment & Delivery, see the [CI/CD page](/direction/cicd).

+# How to work as a PM

+If you follow the guidelines above, you won't be writing long, detailed specs for a part of the product for the next year.
+So how should you be spending your time?

+Invest the majority of your time in understanding the problem deeply (say 70%).
+Then spend 10% of your time writing the spec _for only the first iteration_ and handling comments, while the remaining 20% you work on promoting it.

+A problem you understand well will always have a (seemingly) simple or obvious solution.
+Reduce it to its simplest form (see above) and only ship that.

+Once you've shipped your solution, both you and the community will have a much better idea on what can be improved and what should be prioritized for future iterations.

+As a PM you're the person that has to kick-off new initiatives.
+You're not responsible for shipping something on time, but you are responsible for taking action and setting the direction.
+Be active everywhere, over-communicate and sell the things you think are important to the rest of the team and community.

+As a PM you don't own the product: ask other people for feedback and give team members and the community the space to suggest and create without your direct intervention.
+It's your job to make sure something is decided and planned, not to come up with every idea or change.

 # Links

 - [Engineering Workflow](/handbook/engineering/workflow)